hudson3-plugins/copy-team-cli-plugin/README.md

      TO                  : Team name to create (required) EMAIL               : Email recipients separated by commas (optional); if not specified, recipients will be removed from the copied team.
-     -nodes              : Optional.
+     -n or --nodes       : Optional.
 Values may be:
-                           move - Move nodes owned by from team to the to team. visible - Make nodes owned by the from team visible to the to team.
+                           *move* - Move nodes owned by from team to the to team. visible - Make nodes owned by the from team visible to the to team.
                            ignore - Do nothing about nodes owned by the from team (default).
-     -views              : Optional.
-Values may be:
-                           move - Move views owned by from team to the to team. visible - Make views owned by the from team visible to the to team.
+     -v or --view        : Optional.
+Values may be: move - Move views owned by from team to the to team. visible - Make views owned by the from team visible to the to team.